lenmetson/speech-time/data_pres/notes.md

 ## Slide 2: Organisation

 We thought carefully about how to organise our project.
 Our guiding principle is reproducibility.
 This is because we want to be fully transparent in our procedures and furthermore we want to make everything we do open-source so that others can improve it in the future.
+This also has the advantage of others being able to view and check our code so that if there are mistakes, they can be more easily flagged.

 We define reproducibility as any user on any machine being able to run our full project using only the materials contained in our GitHub repository.
 There should be no financial cost to them and they should be able to edit and create their own project without restriction.

 Because of this, we needed to make sure that everything we do to the data is programmatically done.
 For example, we use the HTTPS protocol to download our data in code rather than asking each user to download a copy manually.
 Furthermore all of our data wrangling is done programmatically so that anyone can get the same results as us simply by running our code.

-This also has the advantage of others being able to view and check  our code so that if there are mistakes, they can be more easily flagged

 ## Slide 3: Workflow

 One challenge in obtaining our data is that we had divided tasks and each of us were using different tools to complete them.
+This included Atom, Spyder, CSS, RStudio.
 Therefore, we decided that GitHub would be the best way to ensure that we could all access the latest versions of what others were working on.

 No matter what application we were using, we could commit changes either through the application (RStudio, Atom) or through the terminal from our local disk.
 For example, if Noemie changed something with the way the data is organised, those changes would come up when Len reran the code in our Markdown and Alanah's formatting would also show up.
 This meant that we could work effectively on different parts of the project simultaneously.

 # Part two: the data